jakobwesthoff/colorizer/README.md

 case an error message indicating the problem will be echoed back as well as an exit with errorcode *42* will be issued.

+### Aliases

+As *colorize* and *colourise* is differently spelled in american and british english an alias is defined for the `colorize` function.
+Therefore you may substitute it with the `colourise` command without thinking about it.

 ## Loading the Library

 Before you can use the library you need to load it into your bash script.